Frank CHESTER

 between 30 and 40 degrees from the lower center reference point

-the lower center reference point and wherein the third fold line
+from the lower center reference point and wherein the third fold

-reduced at two edge lines, the first edge line defined at an angle
+is reduced at two edge lines, the first edge line defined at an

-of between 100 to 110 degrees from the upper center reference
+angle of between 100 to 110 degrees from the upper center

-point to the second fold line and the second edge line is defined
+reference point to the second fold line and the second edge line

-at an angle of between 90 to 100 degrees from the third fold line.
+is defined at an angle of between 90 to 100 degrees from the

 [0085] The system of item 3 wherein the connection section is at